-Among the criteria I consider when selecting funds for the Fool's Champion Funds newsletter service -- which you can test-drive for free -- market-beating performance and plenty of managerial experience rank near the top of my list.
+Among the criteria I consider when selecting funds for the Fool's Champion Funds investing service, market-beating performance and plenty of managerial experience rank near the top of my list.
 Those are typically two of the key ingredients that go into the best and brightest the mutual fund industry has to offer.

-As important as those attributes are on their own, even together they are not enough.
-No, in addition to the right performance stuff and a well-seasoned manager, I need to see a reasonable expense ratio.
+As important as those attributes are on their own, even together, they're not enough.
+In addition to the right performance and a well-seasoned manager, I need to see a reasonable expense ratio.
 As my wife will be only too happy to tell you, I am a dyed-in-the-wool cheapskate.
 I'm just not willing to pay through the nose (or any other body part, for that matter) for a mutual fund.

 The price you pay

-Actually, it's not just my miserly ways that cause me to focus on a fund's price tag.
-Fact is, when you're trying to get a bead on a fund's future prospects, few attributes are more telling than the expense ratio.
+Actually, my miserly ways aren't my only motivation to focus on a fund's price tag.
+When you're trying to get a bead on a fund's future prospects, few attributes are more telling than the expense ratio.
 This only stands to reason.
 A high price tag puts a fund at a distinct disadvantage, giving the fund's manager more ground to make up each year just to stay competitive with cheaper rivals -- not to mention his expense-free benchmark.
 Conversely, a reasonable price tag gives a fund a head start, fattening the bottom line (i.e., your return) year after year.

 But what, exactly, is a fair price to pay for a mutual fund?
 Good question.
 On some level, expenses are relative.
 All things being equal, if the typical stock fund's expense ratio will ding you about 1.5% per year -- and it will -- anything less is reasonable, at least comparatively speaking.
 On the other hand, all things aren't equal.
-And with alluringly cheap index options such as Vanguard Total Stock Market
+And with alluringly cheap index options such as Vanguard 500 (VFINX) there for the taking, a fund generally needs to be a good deal cheaper than the average to get my attention.
+Indeed, I'm a big fan of expense ratios that fall below 1%.
+Sure, that's an arbitrary number, but at least it's arbitrarily low.

 Exceptions to the rule

 A performance-based management fee is another reason I'll consider paying up for a fund.
 I'm a big fan of the way such fees align the interests of managers with those of their shareholders.
-Indeed, I like that aspect of them so much that I -- penny-pincher that I am -- have written favorably in Champion Funds about a fund with a price tag of 1.9%.
-In fact, that figure looks positively cheap relative to the margin by which the fund has outperformed the S&P 500 since its inception.
-And make no mistake: If and when that streak of outperformance ends, the fund's expense ratio will head south posthaste.
+Indeed, I like that aspect of them so much that I -- penny-pincher that I am -- once wrote favorably in Champion Funds about a fund with a price tag of 1.9%.
+In fact, that figure looks positively cheap relative to the margin by which the fund has outperformed the S&P 500 since its inception, but make no mistake: As its margin of outperformance has ebbed, so has the price tag, which now weighs in at a comparatively thrifty 1.15%.

 C'mon, you just gotta love that.